openHPI/codeoceanR/README.md

 If the description includes an empty link (invisible on CO) to the openHPI excercise, like this `[](openHPI_item_url)`, it will be used by `codeoceanR::score(final=TRUE)` for automated opening.

 The Makefile run: could have `Rscript ${FILENAME}` as well, but then the run output does not contain the calls, making error sources harder to find.
 Hide your exercices if wanted (e.g. during development) by unchecking the 'Public' box.
+The admins would like you to use a prefix in the quiz name, e.g. Fprog20 for my course.

 If you have data files to be read, make sure to check the box for Read-only.
 Otherwise users might change the file and your test script might fail,